The Vancouver Olympic Ski Resort Trip

 For Skill Level: Expert

 British Columbia has the second most ski resorts/areas in Canada behind Quebec.
 Earlier this year, we ranked British Columbia the best Canadian province for expert skiers.
-In this ski trip, we visit three iconic and popular ski resorts on the western side of the province.
+In this ski trip, we visit three of the best ski resorts on the western side of the province.

-Vancouver held the 2010 Winter Olympics, and Cypress Mountain held its freestyle skiing and snowboarding events.
-Whistler Blackcomb hosted the game’s downhill skiing such the Slaloms, Super G, and Super Combined events.
-Both of these Olympic ski resorts will be visited during this trip.
+Vancouver held the 2010 Winter Olympics, and Cypress Mountain Ski Resort held its freestyle skiing and snowboarding events.
+Whistler Blackcomb Ski Resort hosted the game’s downhill skiing such the Slaloms, Super G, and Super Combined events.
+Both of these Olympic ski resorts and their extensive terrain parks with world class skiing will be visited during this trip.

 This trip obviously is completely within Canada.
 If you are a Canadian citizen, then move along – there is nothing else to be concerned about here.
 However, if you are American, you will of course also have to have a valid US passport to enter Canada.